-- Students will complete a minimum of 600 hours in clinical; a minimum of 400 hours must be completed by the end of the Spring Semester and the remaining 200 hours are obtained and must be completed during the Summer Semester.
-Failure to complete a total of at least 600 clinical hours, will result in failure to complete the program. - Students are expected to rotate through a minimum of two different healthcare facilities.
-Students are responsible for transportation and meals.
-No student is allowed to leave the clinical site, at any time during the clinical rotation, to obtain meals. - It is the responsibility of the student to notify the clinical instructor of an absence, a late arrival, or the need to leave the clinical site early.
-Complete the following protocol:
+- Students will complete a minimum of 480 hours in clinical; a minimum of 300 hours must be completed by the end of the Spring Semester and the remaining 180 hours are obtained and must be completed during the Summer Semester.
+In addition, Surgical Rotation Case Requirements must be satisfactory met by program completion.
+Failure to complete a total of at least 480 clinical hours and case requirements may result in failure to complete the program. - Students are expected to rotate through a minimum of two different healthcare facilities.
+Students are responsible for transportation and meals. - It is the responsibility of the student to notify the clinical instructor of an absence, a late arrival, or the need to leave the clinical site early.

-- 1. Call instructor(s) by 6:00 am (TEXT MESSAGES AND E-MAILS ARE UNACCEPTIBLE).
+Complete the following protocol: - 1.
+Call instructor(s) by 6:00 am (TEXT MESSAGES AND E-MAILS ARE UNACCEPTIBLE).
 Dr. Jackson cell (251) 716-8281.
 Mrs. Moquin (251) 510-1635 - 2.
 After calling the instructor, the instructor will notify the healthcare facility.
-All absences, tardiness, and early dismissals are documented by the instructors.

-Only three days of absences from clinicals are allowed in any one semester.
+All absences, tardiness, and early dismissals are documented by the instructors. - Only three days of absences from clinicals are allowed in any one semester.
 Any student who misses more than three unexcused clinical days in a semester will fail the clinical component for the course.
 The student may withdraw if absences occur before the withdrawal period has expired.
-There may be exception for extreme extenuating circumstances as determined by the Director of Surgical Technology, Director of Allied Health and the Dean of Nursing and Allied Health.
+There may be an exception for extreme extenuating circumstances as determined by the Director of Surgical Technology, Director of Allied Health and/or the Dean of Nursing and Allied Health.

-Clinical Guidelines
+General Clinical Guidelines